For an Online Technology Management Degree, your classes may include:

 This course introduces the student to the basics of computers.
 It addresses categories of computer knowledge, such as the Internet, hardware, software, applications, careers, and the future of computing.

 Introduction to Computer and Network Hardware

-This course provides the student with the knowledge about microcomputers and basic network hardware.
+This course is designed to provide the student with the opportunity to develop knowledge about microcomputers and basic network hardware.
 Topics may include desktop and portable systems, printers, input devices, and fundamental networking components and concepts.

 Information Technology Security

 This survey course covers information security concepts and mechanisms.
 Information security concepts reviewed may include data protection techniques, software security, information assurance process, enterprise network security, and attack types/countermeasures.